preservim/tagbar/README.md

 If you do this the F8 key will toggle the Tagbar window.
 You can of course use any shortcut you want.
-For more flexible ways to open and close the window (and the rest of the functionality) see the documentation.
+For more flexible ways to open and close the window (and the rest of the functionality) see the [documentation](https://github.com/majutsushi/tagbar/blob/master/doc/tagbar.txt) using `:help tagbar`.

 ## Support for additional filetypes